simon-stahlberg/mimir/README.md

 ### 4.4.
 Memory allocations

 - Reuse preallocated memory where possible, leave copying up to the user by returning const references to internal memory.
 For example, the `ObjectGraphFactory` returns a const reference to an `ObjectGraph`.
 The user can decide to copy it for persistent storage, or perform temporary operations such as computing a graph certificate.

+### 4.5.
+Constructors

+- Arguments passed to the constructor should be passed by value to avoid having to write duplicate constructors.
+Users have the responsibility to move arguments into the constructors.
+Exceptions to the rules are types that cannot be copied, e.g., `std::unique_ptr<T>`

+### 4.6.
+Keyword "auto"

+- Use the keyword `auto` as much as possible to avoid automatic conversations and flexibility.
+- Use left-to-right notation for readability, e.g., `auto vec = std::vector<int>{};`